Further School transport guidance

 Updated request from Cambridgeshire Council

-We aim to ensure all parents, passengers and staff remain safe and have an understanding of what is required to be safe whilst in transport.
+We aim to ensure understanding of what is required to be safe whilst in transport.

 URGENT UPDATE FROM CAMBRIDGESHIRE

-We are also being asked by operators why school staff are not wearing face coverings, please see response below from our Senior Management:
+We are operators stating school staff are not wearing face coverings, please see response below from our Senior Management:

 Suffolk County Council